 Development

-The Javascript SDK wraps the æternity API exposed by.
+The Javascript SDK wraps the æternity API exposed byNode's Swagger file.
 It aims to abstract the API, while still providing low-level access to it's endpoints, when necessary.

 It uses the following Javascript technologies and principles: